chaoge525/soafee_demo/README.md

 ## Repository License

-The software is provided under an MIT license (more details in :ref:`License`).
+The software is provided under an MIT license (more details in :ref:`license_link:License`).

 Contributions to the project should follow the same license.